nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `MATHUTORING.jar` (Stay in tune for our release!).
+2. Download the latest `MATHUTORING.jar` (Stay tuned for our release!).

-3. Copy the file to the folder you want to use as the _home folder_ for your MATHUTORING.
+3. Copy the file to the folder you want to use as the _home folder_ for your MATHUTORING app.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar MATHUTORING.jar` command to run the application.<br>
    <br>